MoRMatipour/Shahrzad-s-Story-/README.md

 The narrative follows *Shahrzad*, an Iranian student living abroad, who experiences the consequences of political events in her home country from a distance.
 The project highlights how data points such as internet shutdowns and reported casualties are not just abstract figures, but lived experiences that deeply affect individuals, identity, and human connection.

 The goal of this project is to humanize data and demonstrate how storytelling can bridge the gap between statistics and real-world impact.
+You can see the whole story here [View the full story](https://github.com/MoRMatipour/Shahrzad-s-Story-/blob/main/Story%20PDF/Shahrzad's%20Story.pdf)

 ![Storyboard Scene 1](https://github.com/MoRMatipour/Shahrzad-s-Story-/blob/main/Screens/Screenshot%202026-04-18%20133431.png?raw=true)